18 Cool and Unique Places To Go In Columbus, Ohio (2024)

 Check their upcoming schedule to see if something suits your taste.
 Or just stroll by on Main Street to observe the historic exterior of the building.

-Also worth mentioning is Flower Child, a vintage store in the Short North with some amazing retro furniture and clothing.
+Stop in to Flower Child, a vintage store in the Short North with some amazing retro furniture and clothing.

 Harvest Pizzeria